Yazed20/deepsleeptwaeks/README.md

 Just flash in magisk and forget

-Contributing
-Contributions are welcome!
-If you have suggestions, improvements, or additional power-saving tweaks that you would like to contribute, please fork this repository and create a pull request with your changes.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Title: Deep Sleep and Power Optimization Tweaks

 Description:
 This Magisk module applies a collection of tweaks designed to optimize your Android device's power management, enhance deep sleep, and improve overall performance and battery life.
 These tweaks are carefully selected to help you achieve better control over background processes, screen behavior, and system settings.